Jill Berelowitz

 One of her most iconic and ambitious sculptures, the Mind’s Eye Tree was unveiled at Shakespeare’s New Place at Stratford-upon-Avon in late Summer 2016 to celebrate the 400th anniversary of Shakespeare's death.
 Towering at a height of 5.5 metres and weighing approximately 3 tonnes, this bold sculpture is an indomitable presence in the gardens where Shakespeare’s family home once stood.
 It was shortlisted for the PMSA Award.

-Her recent solo exhibition at 45 Park Lane Mayfair, “Osmosis” in 2018/9, demonstrated the artist's personal movement across geographies.
+Her solo exhibition at 45 Park Lane Mayfair, “Osmosis” in 2018/9, demonstrated the artist's personal movement across geographies.
 This examination of the transience of life is at once personal to the artist and speaks to universal human experience.

 Jill makes ambitious large scale works that articulate her personal experiences, infused with a positive and often spiritual feel.
 Many of the works are deeply personal, incorporating symbols of a talismanic importance to the artist; an elephant, the tree of life, circles and spherical forms, a feather, a dachshund.
 Other works evoke the human figure formed with qualities of elegance and lyrical movement, often elongated and abstracted in the manner of the traditional tribal sculpture of her homeland.